Maersk Drilling continues to lead the way in the technological advancements of ultra harsh environment drilling.

 It’s been a few months since the last update from Maersk Viking, and we’ve been busy!
 As you may remember we last reported in at departure from Korea in February 2014 and during the Shellback Equator Ceremony in the Indian Ocean in March.
+A lot has happened since then.

 The Assistant Electrician ensures that all electrical systems and related equipment are maintained, serviced and tested.